To better understand how the YouTube Search algorithm works, we looked at 3.8 million data points across 100,000 videos and 75,000 channels.

 This doesn’t mean that you should stuff your titles with keywords.
 An analysis of title length suggests that longer titles underperform.

-Most titles on videos ranking in the top 20 positions average around 47-48 characters, with the highest ranking videos having the shortest titles.
+Most titles on videos ranking in the top 20 positions average around 47-48 characters, with the highest ranking YouTube videos having the shortest titles.

 There appears to be a relationship between title length and ranking performance.

 Shorter titles tend to perform best, with performance getting incrementally worse beyond 50+ characters.
 This relationship suggests that succinct video titles tend to outperform more extended and cumbersome titles.

 I don’t think title length is a direct factor.
 However, I do believe a long title corresponds to a couple of issues that might be related to lower performance.

 - Be more likely to have keywords stuffed in them.

 - Be less focused on a central concept.